The most simple object (two vertices), these circles and spheres start everything:

-2. A blue line connects the centers of the spheres on the first line or extension of spheres.
+2. A horizontal, blue line connects the centers of the spheres on the first line or extension of spheres.
 The blue line become a red triangle then many triangles all on the same plane.
 Red lines interconnect three as a plane of spheres unfold.

 Perhaps the ordering of fourth sphere is off.

 3. Immediately as the green sphere stack, the first tetrahedron is projected and then the second and third enclosing a fourth triangle which is the base of an octahedron.